groundlight/framegrab/README.md

 We provide a [Dockerfile](docker/Dockerfile) that contains the necessary packages.

-For inspiration on how to implement an RTSP server, see [sample_scripts/video_to_rtsp.py](sample_scripts/video_to_rtsp.py), which shows can you can convert multiple videos into RTSP streams with a single RTSP server.
+For inspiration on how to implement an RTSP server, see [sample_scripts/video_to_rtsp.py](sample_scripts/video_to_rtsp.py), which shows how you can convert multiple videos into RTSP streams with a single RTSP server.

 ## Examples